ShreyPatel4/ShreyPatel4/README.md

 ---

-Reach me at [patelshrey77@gmail.com](mailto:patelshrey77@gmail.com).
+Reach me at [shreypatel@coconutlabs.org](mailto:patelshrey77@gmail.org) or  [patelshrey77@gmail.com](mailto:patelshrey77@gmail.com).
 Full time roles, contract work, or an argument about inference fairness.
 All three are welcome.

-<sub>Banner is generated, not drawn: <a href="scripts/make_banner.py">scripts/make_banner.py</a>.
-Palette and mark come from <a href="https://coconutlabs.org">coconutlabs.org</a>.
-This README is CC0, take what is useful.</sub>